MASTITIS AND SORE BREASTS

 An abscess is a swollen area of pus and bacteria walled off within the breast.
 This occurs in a small percentage of mastitis cases.
 It often appears as a very reddened or dusky area in a light skinned breast.
 In darker skin, redness may not be easily detected or may not be visible at all.

-The area feels hard to the touch.
-This lump is usually very tender.
+A well-defined area may feel hard and tender to the touch.
 It can seem to get better and then worsen, or your symptoms can worsen until the abscess needs to be drained.

 In some cases, the abscess will open up and drain itself through the skin.
-If it needs to be drained, a physician (usually a radiologist or a breast surgeon) will either draw out the contents of the abscess with a needle aspiration, which may have to be performed several times, or by inserting a drain which will stay in place until the abscess has drained.
-A drain is typically inserted if more than two aspirations are necessary.
+If it needs to be drained, a physician (usually a radiologist or a breast surgeon) will either draw out the contents of the abscess with a needle aspiration, which may have to be performed several times, or by inserting a drain which will stay in place until the abscess has drained completely.
+Many experts believe that a drain should be done when aspiration of the abscess is first done, others believe it is necessary if a second aspiration of the abscess needs to be done.
 In certain cases, surgery under anesthesia is necessary.
 In addition, antibiotics will most likely be prescribed if you have an abscess.
 No matter how your abscess is taken care of, continued breastfeeding on the affected breast is valuable in decreasing inflammation.

 It can be useful to discuss the options for your individual situation with a La Leche League Leader.
 If you need to have a breast imaging ultrasound, here is a reference for continuing to breastfeed after testing: lumps-and-breast-imaging.

 In order to prevent future inflammatory problems, it is wise to be cautious of unusually long stretches between breastfeeds.
-Frequently changing your baby’s feeding positions, while ensuring a good latch, will help to get milk flowing from all the ducts.
+Frequently changing your baby’s feeding positions, while ensuring a good latch may help with your comfort, putting pressure on different areas of the breast.
 Maintaining good general health through your diet and getting extra rest may help keep your breast from getting sore again.
 Examine your breasts gently each day.
 If you find an area of tenderness, make sure to rest, use cold packs, and continue breastfeeding or expressing your milk to decrease the inflammation.

 Mastitis can recur for different reasons.
 When bacteria are resistant or not sensitive to the antibiotic which was prescribed or when the antibiotics are not continued for long enough, it can recur.
 It can also recur when nursing is not continued on the affected side; or when the initial cause of the mastitis is not corrected.

 If mastitis recurs, ask your healthcare provider if you might be able to have a culture and sensitivity test done on your milk.
-This can indicate what organism is causing the infection and what antibiotic will eliminate it.
+This may be able to indicate what organism is causing the infection and what antibiotic will eliminate it.

 Antibiotic-resistant bacteria are becoming much more common and are causing more serious infections, including in mastitis.
-Use of ineffective antibiotics, especially when used repeatedly, increases the risk of bacteria developing resistance to antibiotics.
+Use of antibiotics, that do not attack the type of bacteria causing the infection, especially when used repeatedly, increases the risk of bacteria developing resistance to antibiotics.
 This can lead to an abscess.

 There is some evidence that mastitis is more common in women who have recently taken antibiotics.
 Mothers who test positive for group B strep and those who have cesarean births are usually given antibiotics during their labor and delivery.
 This causes changes in the breast microbiome—the number and balance of microbes which live in healthy breast tissue.
 When the microbiome is changed in an adverse way, it is called “dysbiosis.”
 Dysbiosis is one reason inflammation occurs.

-Frequent pumping to build up a supply of milk in the freezer or to try to “empty the breasts” can be another cause of dysbiosis and inflammation from increased milk supply.
+Frequent pumping to build up a supply of milk in the freezer or to try to “empty the breasts” can be another cause of dysbiosis and inflammation from increased milk supply (hyperlactation).

 Exclusively pumping can also affect the microbiome, since there is no feedback from saliva in the baby’s mouth to the nipple.
 Pump suction pressures may be higher or lower than the infant’s suction when feeding at the breast.
 Suction pressures that are too high can lead to breast and nipple trauma and inflammation, increasing the risk of mastitis.
 Suction pressures that are too low can lead to breast inflammation due to insufficient milk removal.
 Pumps do not remove milk as efficiently as a baby feeding well directly from the breast and may contribute to a bacterial imbalance in the ductal system.
 Taking care in selecting your pump flange size and checking regularly around the nipple and areola after pumping can help reduce these risks.

 Nipple shields, pacifiers and other artificial nipples can affect how babies suck.
 They can affect the microbiome of the ductal system and thereby initiate an inflammatory process.
-Of course these tools may be important to help transition to direct feeding or to soothe a baby when breastfeeding is not feasible.
+Of course these tools may be needed to help transition to direct breastfeeding or to soothe a baby when breastfeeding is not feasible.
 As always, we encourage you to do what is best for your family.
-If you are trying to minimize pump, shield, and pacifier usage, get in touch with your local LLLLeader.
+If you are trying to minimize pump, shield, and pacifier usage, it can be useful to discuss this with an LLL Leader.

 Some babies are reluctant to feed, have difficulties latching, or refuse the breast due to a nursing strike or other factors.
 Sudden changes in breastfeeding patterns may contribute to inflammation.
 Problems with inflammation commonly occur around the holidays or when you are entertaining company.
-At these times, feedings are likely to be delayed more than usual due to your being busy.
+At these times, feedings could be delayed more than usual due to your being busy.

-Make sure your clothing isn’t too tight-fitting, particularly your bra.
 Some bras and bathing suits, particularly those with underwires, may put too much pressure on areas of your breast.
-A heavy purse or bag with a strap that crosses your breast or baby carriers can cause problems.
+A heavy purse or bag with a strap that crosses your breast or baby carriers can cause pressure.
 Frequently changing which side you carry bags/purses on or how you wear your carriers, slings, and wraps may help.

 Changing sleep positions throughout the night can help relieve pressure on the breasts.
 Wearing a stretchy sleep bra or camisole bra top may also help to take pressure off the breasts if you feel the need to wear a bra to sleep.